microsoft/WebTemplateStudio/docs/deployment.md

 # Deployment

-Once your business logic is implemented, we recommend that you deploy your website to the cloud so that your friends, family and customers can see.
+After implementing your business logic, we recommend deploying your website to the cloud.
+Deploying your website to the cloud allows people to view your website by visiting a URL.

 ## Azure App Service